 The Latest, Fastest and most Insanely Futuristic E6 Series Shinkansen “Bullet Train” of JR East.

 Take a long-range telescopic view of any straight rail track in India.
-You will see the rails not be be really arrow-straight but have in them minute undulations, as if the rails were slightly but continuously twisted and bent out of shape.
-Trains while passing over these tracks will sway up and down or from side to side even at comparatively lower speeds, just like a car “jumping” more and more as the speed goes up on a road which is seemingly level but has lots of imperfections.
-This “undulation” is usually caused by the heavy usage of the tracks by all kinds of different traffic including very heavy freights with axle loads of more than 23 tonnes.
-For High Speed Rail to run at their dream-speeds of ~300 kph, they must have their own tracks on which no other rolling stock should be allowed to run.
+You will see that the rails are not really arrow-straight but look as if they are wobbly, or slightly but continuously twisted out of shape.
+Trains while passing over these tracks will sway up and down or from side to side even at comparatively lower speeds, just like a car “jumping” as the speed goes up on a road which is seemingly level but has lots of imperfections.
+This “undulation” is usually caused by the heavy usage of the tracks by all kinds of different traffic including very heavy freights with axle loads of more than 23 tons.
+For High-Speed Rail to run at their dream-speeds of ~300 kph, they must have their own tracks on which no other rolling stock should be allowed to run.
 This also allows them to run undisturbed unlike in India where slower trains have to be sided and stopped to make way for the faster ones.

 Overview of High-Speed Rail Systems and the Indian Question